swaptacular/swpt_accounts/protocol.rst

    creation of the account there have not been any emitted `AccountTransfer`_ messages, the value MUST be "1970-01-01T00:00:00+00:00".

+demurrage_rate : float
+   The demurrage rate (in percents) for new prepared transfers.
+That
+   is: the value of the ``demurrage_rate`` field in new `PreparedTransfer`_ messages.
+This MUST be a number between ``-100`` and ``0``, which MUST be the same for all accounts with the given debtor. [#demurrage-rate]_

+gratis_period : int32
+   The gratis period (in seconds) for new prepared transfers.
+That is: the value of the ``gratis_period`` field in new `PreparedTransfer`_ messages.
+This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor. [#gratis-period]_

+commit_period : int32
+   The maximal allowed period (in seconds) during which new prepared transfers can be committed successfully.
+That is: unless the client explicitly requested the deadline for the transfer to be shorter that normal, the value of the ``deadline`` field in new `PreparedTransfer`_ messages will be calculated by adding ``commit_period`` seconds to the ``prepared_at`` timestamp.
+This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor.

 ts : date-time
    The moment at which this message was sent (the message's